vrajnandak/ZENSE_pygame_proj/README.md

 EXTRAS:
+->OFFSETS: The same offset value is used for all sprites, player etc.
     ->The way the get_player_based_offset() works: The below diagram is the level.
 For the player, the offsets are abvious.
 The below values are for the images.
+Both the offsets are obviously the same.
          ___________________________________
         |__|_____________________________|__|           ==>Offset_y will be '0' in this row.
 This height is the 'SCREEN_HEIGHT//2'
         |  |                             |  |